-- 09:40 10:00 How do you envision the Mediterranean in 2030?
-Ose up the discussion visioning the future we all want to build together.
-The facilitator should guide the discussion wisioning the future we all want to build together.
-The facilitator should guide the discussion in the direction of blue and green topics and circularity.
-1000-1020 Now would you contribute to the region you imagine?
-[Trigger their responsibility in the transition we are boosting, whether it is only from individual actions but also from their work in the projects they are in) - 10:20 10:40 How would you overcome barriers to make this vision happen? [identify common challenges, actors that need to be engaged and also policies that should change (add examples of socioeconomic changes that need to happen, ie.)]
+- Og 40 10:00 How do you envision the Mediterranean in 2030?
+(Open up the discussion visioning the future we all want to build together.
+The facilitator should quide the discussion in the direction of blue and green topics and circularity).
+Tood 10:20 How would you contribute to the region you imagine?
+(Trigger their responsibility in the transition we are boosting, whether it is only from individual actions but also from their work in the projects they are in) - 10:20 10:40 How would you overcome barriers to make this vision happen? (identify common challenges, actors that need to be engaged and also policies that should change (add examples of socioeconomic changes that need to happen, ie.))

-In each round, you will oversee that participants are writing their ideas on the big paper provided.
-After the rounds of discussions are over, you as the table host will be sharing with the plenary what has been discussed in your table during the full hour.
+In each round, you will oversee that participants are writing their ideas on the big provided.
+After the rounds of discussions are over, you as the table host will be sharing plenary what has been discussed in your table during the full hour. ole host will be sharing with the